jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 Across the bridge, the dockside eatery [Little Jim Bait & Tackle](https://www.littlejimbaitandtackle.com) hums with activity, a local favorite for over 70 years.
 The sign is faded, the scene a blend of seagulls, flip-flops, and license plate decor.
-It’s where I had the best taco of my life — fresh and plentiful shrimp with the zest of a flawless cilantro-lime sauce.
+It's where I had the best taco of my life — fresh and plentiful shrimp with the zest of a flawless cilantro-lime sauce.
 The views and good vibes didn't hurt either.